 While home improvement itself may not qualify for tax breaks, it could add to the basis of your home, lowering potential gains.
 Remodeling, replacing a roof, upgrading electrical systems, and plumbing may all count.

-If you have additional federal benefit questions, contact our team of CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
+If you have additional federal benefit questions, contact our team of CERTIFIED FINANCIAL PLANNER™ (CFP®), Chartered Federal Employee Benefits Consultants (ChFEBC℠), and Accredited Investment Fiduciary (AIF®) professionals.
 At PlanWell, we are federal employee financial advisors with a focus on retirement planning.
 Learn more about our process designed for the career fed.

 Preparing for federal retirement?
 Check out our scheduled federal retirement workshops.
-Sign up for our no-cost federal retirement webinars here!
+Sign up for our no-cost federal retirement webinars in our online workshop.
 Make sure to plan ahead and reserve your seat for our FERS webinar, held every three weeks.
 Want to have PlanWell host a federal retirement seminar for your agency?
 Reach out, and we’ll collaborate with HR to arrange an on-site FERS seminar.

 Want to fast-track your federal retirement plan?
 Skip the FERS webinar and start a one-on-one conversation with a ChFEBC today.
-You can schedule a one-on-one meeting here.
+You can schedule a one-on-one meeting through our contact page.